abhirajdg/acid-does-not-abide/README.md

 ### `acid-bhairav-v1.js`

-**Raag Bhairav** (C Db E F G Ab B) — a morning raga of devotion and austerity — run through two detuned pulse oscillator 303 lines, a 4-to-the-floor kick, and a half-time melodic motif drowning in temple reverb.
+**Raag Bhairav** (C Db E F G Ab B) - a morning raga of devotion and austerity, run through two detuned pulse oscillator 303 lines, a 4-to-the-floor kick, and a half-time melodic motif drowning in temple reverb.

 The *komal Re* (Db) and *komal Dha* (Ab) are the soul of the raga.
 Over a 303 with resonance at 23, they become something else entirely.

 **Architecture:**
 - Two pulse oscillator acid basslines phasing against each other (Perlin rates: slow 3 vs slow 7)
 - Classic acid house drum grid — kick / clap / 16th hats / open hat
-- Bhairav melodic motif at half-time in `room(0.9)` cave reverb
-- `fast(8)` bassline with sine-modulated decay for unpredictable note lengths

-**To run:** paste `acid-bhairav-v1.js` into [strudel.cc](https://strudel.cc) and hit play.
+**To run:** paste [`acid-bhairav-v1.js`](https://github.com/abhirajdg/acid-does-not-abide/blob/main/acid-bhairav-v1.js) into [strudel.cc](https://strudel.cc) and hit play.

 ---

 ## Philosophy

 Ragas are not scales.
-They are living things — with time of day, mood, ascent, descent, characteristic phrases.
+They are living things, with time of day, mood, ascent, descent, characteristic phrases.
 Bhairav is meant to be heard at dawn.
 Running it through acid house at 128 BPM is not disrespect.
 It is a different kind of devotion.

 Algorave is live coding as performance.
 The code is the score.
 The mutations are the improvisation.